SAP/spartacus-docs/pages/dev/Extending-Checkout.md

 })
 ```

-### Configuration specification
+### Configuration Specification

 - **id** - should be an unique value.
 You could use it when you would need to find specific step in configuration.
 - **name** - used in `CheckoutProgress` component which shows steps already completed.
 We use that name as a translation key.
 - **routeName** - this attribute specifies semantic page for this particular step.
-- **type** - used by checkout guards (more about that in [Protecting routes](#protecting-routes) section).
+- **type** - used by checkout guards.
+For more information, see [Protecting Routes]({{ site.baseurl }}#protecting-routes) section).

 Order in which you define the steps in array is used in navigation buttons.
 Example: You are on delivery-mode step.
 Based on the config, delivery mode component back button points to previous step `shippingAddress` and the next button points to `paymentDetails`.
 If you change order of steps in configuration buttons will automatically reflect those changes and link to correct pages.

 ## Components

-Every checkout component is CMS component (in default checkout all of them are [CMSFlexComponents](https://github.com/SAP/cloud-commerce-spartacus-storefront-docs/blob/master/pages/dev/Customizing-CMS-Components.md#placeholder-components)).
+Every checkout component is a CMS component (in the default checkout, all components are [CMSFlexComponents](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/Customizing-CMS-Components/#placeholder-components).
 You can do with them everything you can do with any other CMS component.
 Comparing to other CMS components these ones have more guards defined in configuration.

-## Protecting routes
+## Protecting Routes

 Across spartacus codebase we try to remove page guards and replace them with component guards.
 The same rule applies in checkout.
 You protect routes by applying guards in cms component mapping.
 Component guards have the same API as page guards.
 As part of the checkout we expose following guards: `ShippingAddressSetGuard`, `DeliveryModeSetGuard`, `PaymentDetailsSetGuard` and `CheckoutGuard`.